 How Big Are Great White Sharks?

-Largest Great White Sharks Found off Florida Waters
+The Largest Great White Shark In the World Found in Florida Waters

 - The largest great white shark pinged off the Gulf Coast of Florida waters in March 2022 was an individual named Scot, weighing up to 1,644 pounds and measuring 12.3 feet in length.